codio/knowledge/source/instructors/setupcourses/share-course.rst

 To manage access to the course code, toggle the **Course share** code button to **Off** after you have shared the code, or click **Regenerate** to create a new code.
 When you regenerate a new code, the old code is disabled and can no longer be used.

-4. To restrict a course that is shared or cloned from a parent course from being shared, cloned further or disconnected from the parent course, toggle Course share code to On and check the Licensed check box.

 When enabled you can also manage IP Consent by clicking the **Manage IP Consent** link offered.